Autonomous Network of CISG Websites

 Latin America.
 Universidad Carlos III de Madrid.
 Professora Ma del Pilar Perales Viscasillas <email@example.com>.

 Nordic States.
 CISG Nordic provides coverage for all five Nordic States - Denmark, Finland, Iceland, Norway and Sweden.
-This site is edited by Thomas Neumann <TNEU@asb.dk> of the Aarus School of Business.
+This site is edited by Thomas Neumann <firstname.lastname@example.org> of the Aalborg University.

 Spain.
 Universidad Carlos III de Madrid.
 Professora Ma del Pilar Perales Viscasillas <email@example.com>.

 Switzerland.
-Edited by Prof. Ingeborg Schwenzer of the University of Basel, CISG-online.ch is a successor to the CISG online website of the University of Freiburg.
-The contact for this site is <email@example.com>.
+Hosted by the University of Basel, CISG-online.ch is a successor to the CISG online website of the University of Freiburg.
+Project leader is Prof. Dr. Ulrich G. Schroeter <firstname.lastname@example.org> and research assistant is Till Maier-Lohmann, Ref. iur. <email@example.com>.

 Thailand.
 The CISG-Thailand website is hosted by Sripatum University and edited by Dr. Jumpita Ruangvichathorn <firstname.lastname@example.org>.